ppy/osu-wiki/news/2021-03-31-project-loved-march-2021.md

 260 BPM, 3:29 | \[4K\] 6.39★\
 *description written by [Penguinosity](https://osu.ppy.sh/users/10235296)*

-Yura-Yura Sweet Genocide.
-If you were a mania player active in 2015, this map should bring back some memories.
+*Yura-Yura Sweet Genocide*.
+If you were an osu!mania player active in 2015, this map should bring back some memories.
 Being used in Grand Finals for MWC that year, this map was absolutely brutal for its time.
 Jumpstream at 260 BPM with 1/8th bursts intermixed is still ruthless even today, so imagine being one of the players who had to actually play it in match all those years ago. spoonguy didn't hold back with this one, much like you shouldn't hold back on casting your vote!

 [![](/wiki/shared/news/2021-03-31-project-loved-march-2021/663472.jpg)](https://osu.ppy.sh/community/forums/topics/1284206)